derekbarber/derekbarber.ca/source/_posts/2015-03-20-growing-as-a-developer-through-podcasts.markdown

 This podcast is a fairly recently discovery for me, but a very welcome addition to the queue.
 The distinctive element of Developer Tea is that the episodes are relatively short, typically anywhere from 5 - 20 minutes in length.
-Basically they are typically of a length that an episode could be listening to during a tea (or coffee) break.
+Basically they are typically of a length that could be listening to during a tea (or coffee) break.
 The host, Jonathan, manages to pack a lot of great content into the shorter time format and so I always come away from an episode with some helpful insights or information on new tools and techniques.